Convergence in law for the branching random walk seen from its tip: Introduction

 One problem of great interest in the study of branching random walk is to characterize its behaviour seen from the minimal position, namely, the asymptotic of the point process formed by $\{ V(z)-M_n, |z|=n\}$ as $n \to \infty$.
 The corresponding problem for the branching Brownian motion (the continuous analogue of branching random walk) was solved very recently by Arguin, Bovier, Kistler \cite{ABK10}, \cite{ABK11} and in parallel by Aïdékon, Beresticky, Brunet, Shi \cite{ABBS11}.

 The aim of this paper is to establish the analogous results for branching random walk.
-Our main result, resumed by Theorem 1.1, will give the existence of the limiting point process together with a partial description, which also confirms the prediction in Brunet and Derrida \cite{BDe11}.
-Our method, largely inspired from Aïdékon \cite{Aid11}, consists of an analysis of the Laplace transform of the point process.
+Our main result, summed up in Theorem 1.1, will give the existence of the limiting point process together with a partial description, which also confirms the prediction in Brunet and Derrida \cite{BDe11}.
+Our method, largely inspired by Aïdékon \cite{Aid11}, consists in an analysis of the Laplace transform of the point process.

 Following \cite{Aid11}, we assume\nomenclature{$\P$}{: law of the branching random walk}

 Every branching random walk satisfying mild assumptions can be reduced to this case by a linear transformation.
 We refer to the Appendix A in \cite{Jaf09} for a precise discussion.
 Notice that we allow $\E\Big[\underset{|z|=1}{\sum}1\Big]=\infty$, and even $\P\Big(\underset{|z|=1}{\sum} 1=\infty \Big)>0$.
 The couple $(M_n, W_{n,\beta})$ is the most often encountered random variables in our work, with \nomenclature{$W_{n,\beta}$}{: partition function of the branching random walk}